 - Anticipated time commitment: 40-50% throughout preconstruction and 100% throughout construction. - TIER II: Three (3) to Five (5) staff members should comprise Key Personnel for the Project, and should have the following Tier II skills, experience and knowledge: - All Key Personnel are expected to be in attendance at relevant Project meetings.
-Key personnel are expected to have a reasonable level of decision-making authority on behalf of the Contractor: - Project Controls - This person, or persons, will be responsible for managing cost estimates, the Project schedule, Project risk, and Project quality. - This person should have a minimum of 10 years of industry experience. - Anticipated time commitment: Dependent on the number, size, and complexity of construction packages, this person may be committed 40-50% during preconstruction, and 50-75% during construction. - o Constructability Expertise - This person, or persons, is responsible for providing construction expertise and innovation during preconstruction services. - This person should have a minimum of 10 years of industry experience. - Anticipated time commitment: Dependent on the number, size, and complexity of construction packages, this person may be committed 20-40% during preconstruction, and 50-75% during construction. - o Cost Estimation - This person, or persons, is responsible for providing ROM cost estimates and OPCCs during preconstruction services. - This person should have a minimum of five years of industry experience. - Anticipated time commitment: Dependent on the number, size, and complexity of construction packages, this person may be committed 20-40% during preconstruction, and 25% during construction. - o Accelerated Bridge Construction Expertise - This person, or persons, is responsible for providing collaboration with the design team and stakeholders during preconstruction and construction services and providing construction observation quality assurance during the construction services. - This person should have a minimum of 10 years of Accelerated Bridge Construction experience, including design and construction experience. - Anticipated time commitment: Dependent on the number, size, and complexity of construction packages, this person may be committed 20-40% during preconstruction, and 65-95% during construction of accelerated structural elements.
+Key personnel are expected to have a reasonable level of decision-making authority on behalf of the Contractor: - Project Controls - This person, or persons, will be responsible for managing cost estimates, the Project schedule, Project risk, and Project quality. - This person should have a minimum of 10 years of industry experience. - Anticipated time commitment: Dependent on the number, size, and complexity of construction packages, this person may be committed 40-50% during preconstruction, and 50-75% during construction. - o Constructability Expertise - This person, or persons, is responsible for providing construction expertise and innovation during preconstruction services. - This person should have a minimum of 10 years of industry experience. - Anticipated time commitment: Dependent on the number, size, and complexity of construction packages, this person may be committed 20-40% during preconstruction, and 50-75% during construction. - Cost Estimation - This person, or persons, is responsible for providing ROM cost estimates and OPCCs during preconstruction services. - This person should have a minimum of five years of industry experience. - Anticipated time commitment: Dependent on the number, size, and complexity of construction packages, this person may be committed 20-40% during preconstruction, and 25% during construction. - o Accelerated Bridge Construction Expertise - This person, or persons, is responsible for providing collaboration with the design team and stakeholders during preconstruction and construction services and providing construction observation quality assurance during the construction services. - This person should have a minimum of 10 years of Bridge Construction experience. - Anticipated time commitment: Dependent on the number, size, and Page | 28 complexity of construction packages, this person may be committed 20-40% during preconstruction, and 65-95% during construction of accelerated structural elements.

-- o Shoring Systems Expertise

-- This person, or persons, is responsible for proving collaboration with the design team and stakeholders during preconstruction and construction services and providing construction observation quality assurance during the construction services.

-- This person should have a minimum of 10 years of shoring systems (temporary structural elements) experience, including design and construction experience.

-- Anticipated time commitment: Dependent on the number, size, and complexity of construction packages, this person may be committed 20-40% during preconstruction, and 65-95% during construction of temporary structural elements as needed for construction phasing.

-- o Construction Management
+- Construction Management

 - The required skill set of the Construction Manager will depend on the complexity, size, and scope of the associated construction package.

 - For purposes of the proposal, only one example Construction Manager should be proposed on the submitted Organization Chart as this position is subject to change.

 - Anticipated time commitment: 20-40% during preconstruction, and 100% during construction.

 - TIER III: Technical Experts will make-up Tier III of the organization structure.
 Technical Experts are expected to attend relevant Project meetings.
 Tier III staff should provide the following skillsets, knowledge, and experience:

-- o Environmental,

-- o Bridge Structures (including Culverts),
+- Bridge Structures (including Culverts),

-- o Wall Structures,

-- o Structural Foundations,

-- o Geotechnical Expertise,

-- o Shoring Systems,

-- o Landslide Mitigation,

-- o Material Expertise,
+- Material Expertise,

-- o Traffic Phasing,
+- Construction Phasing,

 - o Utilities,

-- o Survey,

-- Public Information,
+- o Public Information,

+- o Safety,

+- o Roadway

-- o Safety, - o Civil Rights (Equal Employment Opportunity), - o Roadway, and - o Drainage. - Multiple Tier II and III skillsets may be fulfilled by one individual if adequate justification is made in the proposal to define who is fulfilling what role and their qualification.
-Proposers shall identify a lead person for each skillset. - Provide a separate graphic showing organizational structure chart, complete with working titles for the team during the preconstruction phase.
-Provide an explanation of any variation to the anticipated Key Personnel time commitments stated above. - Identify and explain the need for any additional Key Personnel necessary to the success of the Project.
+- Multiple Tier II and III skillsets may be fulfilled by one individual if adequate justification is made in the proposal to define who is fulfilling what role and their qualification.
+Proposers shall identify a lead person for each skillset.

+- Provide a separate graphic showing organizational structure chart, complete with working titles for the team during the preconstruction phase.
+Provide an explanation of any variation to the anticipated Key Personnel time commitments stated above.

+- Identify and explain the need for any additional Key Personnel necessary to the success of the Project.